swaroopms658/AIRL/README.md

-# AIRL
-Of course.
-Here is the complete, updated `README.md` file reflecting your final Q1 accuracy of **88.37%** and incorporating all the details for both questions.

-You can copy and paste this directly into the `README.md` file in your GitHub repository.

----
 # AIRL Internship Coding Assignment

 This repository contains the solutions for the AI for Robotics Research Lab (AIRL) internship coding assignment submitted on September 30, 2025.